duytanvu/Messaging-App-Chatbot/README.md

 ***

-**Note**: enter the same room name on different tabs to enter the same group chat.
+**Note**: enter the same room name on different browser tabs to enter the same group chat.

 ***